eng-mohammad-mousa/Weather_App/README.md

 ## Installation

-Follow the steps below to run the Snake Game project:
+Follow the steps below to to get the weather forecast:

 1. Download or clone the project from the GitHub repository:
    ```